-In addition, the School leases office equipment payable at approximately \$ 2,300 per month through August 2016 then decreasing to approximately \$ 1,100 per month through August 2017.
+In addition, the School leases office equipment payable at approximately \$2,300 per month through August 2015 and at lessor amounts through July 2016.

-Total rent expense for the year ended June 30, 2014 was approximately \$515,100, including month-to-month equipment rentals.
+Total rent expense for the year ended June 30, 2015 was approximately \$506,800, including month-to-month equipment rentals.
 Future minimum payments required under the operating leases are approximately as follows: